bhipple/brobot/README.md

 # iBangersBot
-Drops bangers from Youtube into your favorite messenger platform via bitlbee irc .
+Drops bangers from Youtube into your favorite messenger platform via bitlbee irc.

 To use:
 * Setup bitlbee and configure it to connect to facebook